Power Rangers (film): Plot

-In the Cenozoic era, a team of warriors known as the Power Rangers are tasked with protecting life on Earth and the Zeo Crystal.
-The Green Ranger, Rita Repulsa, betrays them and plans to dominate the universe.
+In the Cenozoic era, a team of warriors known as the Power Rangers are tasked with protecting the Zeo Crystal and life on Earth.
+The Green Ranger, Rita Repulsa, betrays them, planning to dominate the universe.
 The Red Ranger, Zordon, survives Rita's attack and hides five of the Power Coins.
 He orders Alpha 5, his robotic assistant, to perform a meteor strike that kills him, the dinosaurs, and sends Rita to the bottom of the sea, foiling her scheme.

-Sixty-five million years later in the town of Angel Grove, high school football star Jason Scott is dismissed from the team and placed under house arrest after a prank led to a car crash while escaping the police.
-In detention, he encounters autistic class nerd Billy Cranston and former cheerleader Kimberly Hart.
-Billy is placed in detention after experimenting explosives using his lunchbox while Kimberly is placed in detention after cyber bullying a friend.
-After defending Billy from a bully, Billy offers to deactivate Jason's ankle monitor for help at an old gold mine that evening.
+Sixty-five million years later in the town of Angel Grove, high school football star Jason Scott is kicked off the team and placed under house arrest after a failed prank.
+In detention, he encounters autistic nerd Billy Cranston and former cheerleader Kimberly Hart.
+Billy is placed in detention after experimenting with explosives while Kimberly is there for cyberbullying.
+After Jason defends Billy from a bully named Colt Wallace, who usually goes after the latter, Billy offers to deactivate Jason's ankle monitor for help at an old gold mine.
 Once there, Jason leaves to explore and runs into Kimberly.
-Billy detonates explosives to break some rock, attracting the attention of Jason, Kimberly and nearby students Trini Kwan and Zack Taylor.
+Billy detonates explosives to break some rock, attracting the attention of Jason, Kimberly, and nearby students Trini Kwan and Zack Taylor.
 The five discover the Power Coins and each take one.
 While escaping mine security, their car is hit by a train.
-The five find themselves at home the next morning and discover that the coins have granted them superhuman abilities.
-Elsewhere, Rita's body is found.
-Waking, she goes on a rampage, hunting pieces of gold to raise her minion Goldar to find the Zeo Crystal.
+The five find themselves at home Monday morning and discover that the coins have granted them superhuman abilities.
+Elsewhere, Rita's sleeping body is found, but upon waking, she goes on a rampage, accumulating gold to raise her minion Goldar and find the Crystal.